 For more information on permissible gathering limits and restrictions on social gatherings and organized events, please refer to the Ontario government’s website: https://www.ontario.ca/page/reopening-ontario

 Check the Covid-19 webpage for relevant information regarding the current public health measures under the province’s Roadmap to Reopen affecting each of the AGCO’s regulated sectors.

-The Alcohol and Gaming Commission of Ontario (AGCO) is responsible for administering the Liquor Licence Act (LLA) and specific sections of the Liquor Control Act (LCA), which together with its regulations and the standards and requirements established by the Registrar establish the licensing and regulatory regime for most aspects relating to the sale and service of alcohol in Ontario.
+The Alcohol and Gaming Commission of Ontario (AGCO) is responsible for administering the Liquor Licence and Control Act, 2019 (LLCA), which together with its regulations and the standards and requirements established by the Registrar establish the licensing and regulatory regime for most aspects relating to the sale, service and delivery of liquor in Ontario.

-Among its responsibilities in the alcohol sector, the AGCO oversees the administration of the Special Occasion Permit (SOP) program, which allows for the sale and service of alcohol on special occasions, such as cash bars at weddings or private receptions, as well as larger scale events that are open to the public, such as charity fundraisers.
+Among its responsibilities in the liquor sector, the AGCO oversees the administration of the Special Occasion Permit (SOP) program, which allows for the sale and service of liquor on special occasions, such as cash bars at weddings or private receptions, as well as larger scale events that are open to the public, such as charity fundraisers.

-A SOP is required any time alcohol is offered for sale or served anywhere other than in a licensed establishment (such as a bar or restaurant) or a private place (such as a private office or home).
+An SOP is required any time liquor is offered for sale anywhere other than in a liquor licensed establishment.

-- Private Event: For events where only invited guests will attend.
-These events cannot be advertised and there can be no intent to gain or profit from the sale of alcohol at the event.
+Private Events are limited to invited guests only and may not be publicly advertised.
+There can be no intent to gain or profit from the sale of liquor at the event.

-- Public Events: For events that are open to the public.
-Public events can be advertised and allow for fundraising/profit from the sale of liquor at the event is permitted.
+Public Events are open to the public.
+These events can be advertised and fundraising and/or profit from the sale of liquor at the event is permitted.
 There are several types of eligible public events: